AyMINE – Technical documentation

 Internet Call Gateway Settings

-Product FMEA is used to detect possible problems with the functioning of a product by a detailed analysis of all its components and features
+FMEA is used to identify potential issues with the functionality of a product through a detailed analysis of all its components and properties

 - Step 3: FMEA Report